Welcome Laurier members!

 If you’re a Laurier employee who is already receiving a pension from UPP—or—if you’re a Laurier pensioner who is currently working and contributing to UPP at another participating employer, you may have an important decision to make.
 Pension rules don’t allow you to contribute to a plan and receive a pension from that same plan at the same time.

-If this might apply to you, please contact Laurier Human Resources at [email protected] to discuss what this transition means for you.
+If this might apply to you, please contact UPP Member Services at 1-833-627-7877 or via a secure message through the myUPP Member Portal to discuss what this transition means for you.

 Finding the support you need